 Care farming is the therapeutic use of farming practices for the purpose of providing a natural and positive teaching environment for the development of social skills, life skills, job skills.
 Care Farms provide supervised programs of farm related activities that include animal husbandry and cultivating plants.

 The benefits of caring for animals can go beyond the human-animal bond by providing opportunities for meaningful occupations, mastery of tasks, leisure, relaxation and social growth.

-Learn to care for animals while strengthening life skills.
+Learn to care for animals and cultivate plants while strengthening life skills!

 Our mission is to grow and support the health and well-being of persons with different abilities through care farming practices.
 We will cultivate growth through the planting of knowledge and skills that are transferrable to everyday life through the incorporation of animals, agriculture, and recreation.
-Our familycentered program will provide a unique learning environment for participants to work on their individual goals and guide them towards a successful future.
+Our family-centered program provides a unique learning environment for participants to work on their individual goals and guide them towards a successful future.

-Our vision is planting seeds, growing skills, and transforming lives.
+Our vision is planting seeds, growing skills, and cultivating lives.

 Planting ---> seeds of knowledge